How it began

 What is your favorite experience with the label or with an artist?

-Last year we got to curate a stage at Synästhesie Festival, and also had a series of parties funded by Musicboard.
+Last year we got to curate a stage in Synästhesie Festival, and also had a series of parties funded by Musicboard.
 It was great to offer our bands bigger shows and to get to know a bunch of new people through those events.
-Also we just really love our artists, we know all of them personally and they are all hard-working, creative and sweet people
+Also we just really love our artists, we know all of them personally and they are all hard working, creative and sweet people

-How do you manage vinyl or CD pressing?
+How do you manage the vinyl or cd pressing?

-It’s 2021, so obviously, we mainly do cassettes!
-We got our own machines so it’s very DIY, but when an artist wants to have their release on CD or vinyl - we have a few contacts and we help them with that.
+It’s 2020, so obviously we mainly do cassettes!
+We got our own machines so it’s very DIY, but when an artist wants to have their release on CD or vinyl- we have few contacts and we help them with that.

-How do you manage the media/press/radio for your artists?
+How do you manage the media/press/radio of your artists?

 We have zero professional experience with that but we just try to learn as we go.

-I make our press releases and send them to a mailing list we have, and we kind of bomb our social media with incoherent but hopefully entertaining content.
+I make our press releases and send it to a mailing list I got, and we kind of bomb our social media with incoherent but hopefully entertaining content.
 Some of our artists are pretty good at doing PR themselves and helping with that, and sometimes we get approached by media people who are interested in our artists or events.

 Digital Music Distribution

-Can you tell us more about digital distribution for artist on Baby Satan?
+Can you tell us more how the digital distribution is with Baby Satan?

 Since our first release (and way before I started working for iMusician!) we were always releasing digitally via iMusician.
-The digital music world is constantly evolving and there is a lot to learn, starting from how to build artist profiles or how to submit to playlists, and I’m super keen to know more to pass on to our artists so that they can do it by themselves.
+Digital music world is constantly evolving and there is a lot to learn, starting from how to build artist profiles or how to submit to playlists, and I’m super keen to know more so I could pass it on to our artists and that they could do it by themselves.

 I’m obsessed with making playlists and listening to playlists, and I often let the Spotify algorithm show me what it thinks I would like.
 It’s disturbing in many ways but I also enjoy it too much.
 As for being on major playlists - it could actually be one of the best and free exposure options out there right now.

-I like the layout of Bandcamp, and it’s the best way to support smaller bands because you can buy their music directly.
-But the rest of the time I listen to Spotify and like to exchange playlists with people.
-I also listen to a lot of podcasts.
-At the moment I’m into “Slow Burn” which is a great podcast about Watergate, and I often listen to the playlist “Light In The Attic”, which is in my opinion one of the greatest record labels of all time.
+I like the layout of Bandcamp, and it’s the best way to support smaller bands because you could buy their music directly.
+But the rest of the time I listen to spotify and I like to exchange playlists with people, and also listen a lot to podcasts.
+At the moment I’m into “Slow Burn” which is a great podcast about Watergate, and I listen often to the playlist of “Light In The Attic”, which is for my opinion one of the greatest record labels of all times.
 I watch YouTube sometimes because I love music videos.

-What are the top 3 releases you would recommend to people who don't know Baby Satan to check out first?
+What’s the top 3 releases you would recommend people who don't know Baby Satan to check out first?

-I'd probably just recommend starting with one of our 3 eclectic Compilations and take it from there, or one of my personal favorites “Avishag Cohen Rodrigues- One Winter, One Hunter” - who is a super talented friend, based in New York.
+Probably just recommend to start with one of our 3 eclectic Compilations and to take it from there, or one of my personal favorites “Avishag Cohen Rodrigues- One Winter, One Hunter” - Who is a super talented friend, based in NY.

-What tips do you have for artists who are looking for a record label?
+What tips do you have for artists who look for a record label.

-I would suggest finding a label that has similar artists (both musically and at a similar stage in their career), send them a release after mixing/mastering stages, write a personal email (not DM in Instagram! haha) and the most important is - not to take it personally if it doesn’t fit or if no one replies.
-You could always just make your own label instead!
+I would suggest finding a label that has similar artists (musically and with artists in a similar stage in their career) , to send a release after mixing/mastering stages, writing a personal email (not DM in Instagram! haha) and the most important is - not to take it personally if it doesn’t fit or if no one replies, you could always just make your own label instead!

-How did you start the label (in an administrative way)?
-Was it an association?
-If it's a company, what legal status did you chose and why?
+How did you start the label (in an administrative way) ?
+Was it an association ?
+If company, what legal status did you chose and why ?